Wyntuition/jekyll-now/todo/02-work-internal.md

 Relationship Management

+Seth took many opportunities to connect and build relationships with his teammates and stakeholds on NRECA in 2017, and is growing in this area.
+Seth had great relationships with his fellow developers.
+The junior developers looked up to him and learned a lot from his positive examples, appreciating that he is really is good natured and fun to be around.

--* Seth appears to experience some discomfort with RM and consulting the client.
-He never really jelled with the primary client, mostly because primary client didn't protect the tech leads from churn.
-However, his choice to not communicate frustrations with the client and find common ground limited his influence. which leads me to...
+Seth appears to experience some discomfort with RM and consulting the client.
+He should try to build a stronger relationship with a client, for example more frequently communicating frustrations with the client and finding common ground.

-- A recommended area of growth is in communication.
-Rightly or wrongly as a leader Seth has sway over junior developers.
-He really is good natured and fun to be around, so this may seem strange.
-He is also good at presenting technical knowledge.
-Therefore, this is more about client relationships and being careful about the occasional snide comment in slack. (reference: "maybe the partners can tell the server how proud they are of it and sucker it into working weekends").
-In one comment he undermined the AO decision to work during go-live and showed a dislike of the partner emails which were requested by the AO.
-Either way, my comment is about having organizational awareness and taking it upon himself to talk things through when he doesn't agree with a decision."
+Therefore, this is more about client relationships.
+Try to be more sensitive to organizational awareness and taking it upon himself to talk things through when he doesn't agree with a decision, instead of making one-off disapproving remarks.

+Seth should continue his work in the community, building himself as a subject matter expert in Entity Framework Core and the ecosystem around it.